pigeon-as/pigeon-enroll/README.md

 # pigeon-enroll

 **Experimental** bootstrap enrollment server and client that derives bootstrap secrets from a shared enrollment key (HKDF) and distributes them to clients via one-time, time-windowed HMAC tokens.
-Optional request verification and Vault initialization support.
+Pluggable request verification and post-claim actions.

-Not a secrets manager — covers the minimum secrets needed before Vault is available.
+**Not a secrets manager:** covers the minimum secrets needed before Vault is available.
 The enrollment key is static; all servers with the same key independently derive identical secrets.
 A separate HMAC signing key is derived from it for token operations.

-> **Stage-0 bootstrap:** pigeon-enroll is a dumb pipe (token in, secrets out), pigeon-template is a dumb renderer (data in, config files out).
+**Stage-0 bootstrap:** [pigeon-enroll](https://github.com/pigeon-as/pigeon-enroll) is a dumb pipe (token in, secrets out), [pigeon-template](https://github.com/pigeon-as/pigeon-template) is a dumb renderer (data in, config files out).
 Neither knows about the other.
 Neither forces a workflow.

 ## Usage